HydroCAD Tips

 Underground Storage

-Modeling embedded storage chambers is easy with HydroCAD.
+Modeling embedded storage chambers is easy with the HydroCAD

-First define the overall drainage field, and then enter the embedded chambers.
+Or you can define the overall drainage field by hand, and then embedded chambers

 Modeling Check-Dams